zejacobi/DeltaGreen/readme.md

 * You'll need to create a MongoDB database and save the connection string and database name to a file called `ExternalServices.py` (in the top level project directory).
-This file will need the globals `DATABASE` (the name of the mongo database you plan to use) and `MONGO_STRING` (the connection string you intend to use)
+This file will need the globals `DATABASE` (the name of the mongo database you plan to use) and `MONGO_STRING` (the connection string you intend to use).
+An example file has been provided as `ExternalServicesExample.py`
 * Add the open gaming content to your Mongo database with `python SeedDB.py OpenGamingJSON/`

 ## Using